CivicActions/ssp-toolkit/docs/controls/CP.md

 ##### AWS

 AWS built-in features automatically backs up system-level information limited to infrastructure CONFIGURATION information within the AWS account.
-While individual running  EC2 instances and attached EBS volumnes  are NOT backed up, they can be reconstituted from Amazon Machine Images (AMIs) provided  by AWS (which are backed up by AWS) and user data scripts included in CloudFormation templates.
+While individual running EC2 instances and attached EBS volumes are NOT backed up, they can be reconstituted from Amazon Machine Images (AMIs) provided by AWS (which are backed up by AWS) and user data scripts included in CloudFormation templates.
 Once deployed, the CloudFormation template contents are backed up by AWS R488within the CloudFormation service.
 These AWS backups of AWS services are transparent to the customer as part of AWS backend processes.

 ##### CivicActions